ghanse/data-quality-demo/README.md

    - `_warnings`: Array of warning messages

 LDP Expectations are be applied to ensure that rows with any `_errors` or `_warnings` are written to a quarantine table.
+3. *Reingestion*: Quarantined rows with row-level DQX metadata is automatically reingested using the `_errors` column and `append_flow`
 4. *Gold Layer*: Data validated with DQX + Expectations is used to write gold layer aggregations and provide rich, business-ready data.

 ### Defining DQX Checks in YAML